Turkish Erdogan announces he will visit UAE in February - ExBulletin

 The powerful crown prince of Abu Dhabi visited Ankara last week, making his first official trip to Turkey since 2012 and the highest-level visit by an Emirati official since relations between the two countries are at most low.

-Erdogan told a group of reporters on his return from a trip to Turkmenistan on Sunday evening that the crown prince’s visit was in an “almost family-friendly” environment and hailed the visit as a “defining milestone for the start of the year. ‘a new era between Turkey and the United Arab Emirates. ”
+Erdogan told a group of reporters on his return from a trip to Turkmenistan on Sunday evening that the visit of the crown princes was in an almost family-friendly environment and hailed the visit as a defining step for the start of a new one. era between Turkey and the United Arab Emirates.
+Emirates.

 Turkey and the United Arab Emirates have found themselves on opposing sides in regional conflicts, including a proxy conflict in Libya and disputes in the Gulf and Eastern Mediterranean.